 Before submitting an eligibility application:

-- Review the Eligibility Requirements to determine your household eligibility and qualification.
+- Review the City of Santa Clara BMP Guidelines Handbook to determine your household eligibility and qualification.

 - Contact BMP staff at the Housing Trust to discuss your BMP Online Intake Form and to receive an approved BMP lender referral.

 - Please preview/drive-by the new development.
 Most developments are under construction and site visits are only arranged for approved BMP applicants.
 Preview the builder/developer’s website.